pbek/QOwnNotes/doc/scripting/README.rst

 You might want to look at the custom action ``transformTextRot13`` in the example `custom-actions.qml <https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/custom-actions.qml>`__.

+You can use this together with ``noteTextEditSelectAll`` to overwrite the whole text of the current note.

 Read the selected text in the note text edit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~